 Program Overall: 47% reported a high level of satisfaction with the program.
 Nearly 50% reported a high level of satisfaction with the projects.

-Project Chairs: Respondents reported somewhat to extreme satisfaction with the project chair’s work.
+Project Chairs: Respondents reported somewhat to extreme extremely satisfaction satisfied with the project chair’s work.

 Materials: They reported that getting materials was still hard but had improved.
 Communication with the new coordinator had improved the process.